Childhood Studies Minor

 Marcia Fiedler, Ed.D.
 (University of Phoenix), Assistant Professor of Jewish Studies: biblical studies, Hebrew, Jewish education, Jewish women, women and Jewish law

 Christine A. Gayda-Chelder, Ph.D.
-(Drexel University), Assistant Professor of Psychology: health psychology, clinical neuropsychology, traumatic brain injury, dementia, caregiver burden
+(Drexel University), Associate Professor of Psychology: health psychology, clinical neuropsychology, traumatic brain injury, dementia, caregiver burden

 Marion Hussong, Ph.D.
 (University of Pennsylvania), Professor of Literature and Holocaust and Genocide Studies: holocaust literature, 19th and 20th century German and Austrian literature, comparative literature, children's literature

 Janice O. Joseph, Ph.D.
 (York University), Distinguished Professor of Criminal Justice: juvenile justice, criminology and deviance, minorities and crime, corrections

 Gorica Majstorovic, Ph.D.
 (New York University), Professor of Spanish: Iberian, Latin American and U.S. Latino literature, film, visual arts and theater, postcolonial studies

 Sara Martino, Ph.D.
 (Temple University), Professor of Counseling: counseling psychology, illness-related stress disorders, female aggression, self-mutilation, superwoman ideal, gender group identity, psychology of women, marriage and family therapy

 Shelly Meyers, Ed.D.
 (Nova Southern University), Associate Professor of Education: special education, pedagogy, inclusion, supervision and leadership, education to workplace transition, behavior management